 A developer can choose to include Google Client Library inside their app and it can "talk" to the Play Services app.
 This often means every device can utilize some of Android's newest features, but it also provides a means for an alternative if a phone can't.
 By letting Play Services and its APIs handle this "translation" between versions, developers can target more phones with one version of their app, and that means less work.

 Play Services is an app that you can find in Google Play.
 That's done so it can be updated quickly without a manufacturer having to send an over-the-air update.
-Project Mainline, part of Android 10, will take this a step further and allow more security-focused features to be updated the same way.
+Project Mainline, part of Android 10 and above, takes this a step further and allow more security-focused features to be updated the same way.
 When Google builds a new version of Play Services your phone will update it automatically within a few days of its release.

 Why can't I just install all of this myself?